AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/timelines.md

 new playbacks as you go along.
 You can record actions in real time by operating the console or by adding them manually at specific times.
 You can think of a timeline as an automatic replay system to push the faders and buttons on the console.
-The actions recorded in a timeline are called **triggers**.
+The actions recorded in a timeline are called <strong>triggers</strong>.

-Once you have recorded a timeline there is a **Timeline View** window to show and edit the triggers -  press <Keys.HardKey>Open/View</Keys.HardKey> then the **select button** of the handle containing the timeline, or tap the playback legend area above the fader.
+Once you have recorded a timeline there is a <strong>Timeline View</strong> window to show and edit the triggers -  press <Keys.HardKey>Open/View</Keys.HardKey> then the <strong>select button</strong> of the handle containing the timeline, or tap the playback legend area above the fader.
 The view also opens automatically when you record a new timeline.

 ![Playback View of Timeline](/docs/images/Timeline-Window.png)